NHLI-Respiratory-Epi/AECOPD/README.md

-# Detecting acute exacerbation of chronic obstructive pulmonary disease (AECOPD) events in electronic healthcare records (EHRs)
+# Detecting acute exacerbation of chronic obstructive pulmonary disease (AECOPD) events in UK primary care electronic healthcare records (EHRs)

 ## AECOPD algorithm (from [Rothnie et al., 2016](https://doi.org/10.1371/journal.pone.0151357))
-The **Algorithms with PPV > 75%** shown below represent the best AECOPD detection method in EHRs.
+The **Algorithms with PPV > 75%** shown below represent the best AECOPD detection method in UK primary care EHRs.

 ![](https://journals.plos.org/plosone/article/figure/image?size=large&id=10.1371/journal.pone.0151357.t006)

-In summary, an AECOPD can be in found in EHRs by **excluding any events on a COPD annual review day** and searching for any of the following events:
+In summary, an AECOPD can be in found in primary care EHRs by **excluding any events on a COPD annual review day** and searching for any of the following events:
  - A prescription of [antibiotics and oral corticosteroids](codelists/antibiotics_ocs.csv) for 5–14 days
  - [Respiratory symptoms](codelists/COPD_symptoms.csv) (2+) with a prescription for an [antibiotic or oral corticosteroid](codelists/antibiotics_ocs.csv)
  - An [LRTI code](codelists/LRTI.csv)